byangderek/CCF/README.md

 # README #

-The codes are for the ICCV2015 paper "Convolutional Channel Features" (http://arxiv.org/abs/1504.07339).
+The codes are for the ICCV2015 paper ["Convolutional Channel Features"](http://arxiv.org/abs/1504.07339).

 The codes include training and testing of a pedestrian detector on Caltech.
 We also provide our trained model for repreduction of the results in the paper.